How to Measure and Optimise Employee Productivity

 If employees are the driving force of your business, it makes sense to learn how to measure their productivity and find ways to improve it.
 However, they are not machines you can keep running around the clock—an especially relevant statement for labour-driven companies.
 Investing the necessary time, resources, and brainpower to take the pulse of your company and implement strategic measures that drive productivity is imperative.

 How do you make sure that your employees are as productive as possible?
-This guide will walk you through the main productivity factors and show you how to measure them.
+This guide on how to measure and optimise employee productivity will walk you through the main factors and show you how to measure them.

 How can you measure employee productivity?

 Employee productivity is the measure of how much work a person has done or how much they have produced.
 It measures the efficiency, effectiveness, and output of an individual or workforce.
 You can use multiple metrics to measure employee productivity.